Where to stay in Switzerland in winter

 Sils is on the wide valley floor between Lake Silvaplana and Lake Sils.
 During the coldest winter months, the lakes are frozen and snow-covered.
 The views of the white peaks surrounding the valley are beautiful.

 You can make winter hikes directly from town.
 Some routes cross the frozen lakes.
-Hiking or making a horse-sleigh ride in the nearby Fex valley are an option too.
+Hiking or making a horse-sleigh ride in the nearby Fex valley is an option too.
 You can skate on the ice rink, ski or enjoy other snow activities on the slopes of Furtschellas-Corvatsch.

 Zuoz

-Small, remote winter places in Switzerland
+Small, remote Swiss winter places

 Avers